-The Company operates in Canada, the United States, the United Kingdom and Spain and is therefore exposed to foreign exchange risk arising from transactions denominated in foreign currencies.
+The Company operates in Canada, the United States, the United Kingdom, Singapore, and Spain and is therefore exposed to foreign exchange risk arising from transactions denominated in foreign currencies.
 The operating results and the financial position of the Company are reported in CAD\$.
 The functional currency of the parent entity, and some subsidiaries, is CAD\$ and is therefore exposed to foreign currency risk from financial instruments denominated in currencies other than CAD\$.
-The Company has one subsidiary whose functional currency is Euros and is therefore exposed to foreign currency risk from financial instruments denominated in currencies other than US\$.
+The Company has one small subsidiary who functional currency is Euros and multiple subsidiaries whose functional currency is US\$.